-- 30. All members, except those being exempted from complying with the CPD requirements, are required to: - (a) complete at least 120 hours of relevant CPD activities in each rolling three-year period, of which 60 hours should be verifiable; - (b) complete at least 20 hours (of the 120 hours required in (a) above) in each year; and - (c) track and measure learning activities to meet the above requirements. - 31.
-Learning activities that are measurable but not able to be verified would not be considered to form part of the 60 hours of verifiable CPD in the rolling three-year period. - 32.
+- 30. All members, except those exempt from complying with the CPD requirements, are required to: - (a) complete at least 120 hours of relevant CPD activities in each rolling three-year period, of which 60 hours should be verifiable; - (b) complete at least 20 hours (of the 120 hours required in (a) above) in each year; and - (c) track and measure learning activities to meet the above requirements. - 31.
+Members who are holders of a Specialist Designation awarded by the Institute are required to complete at least 5 verifiable CPD hours per year in the subject of the Specialist Designation, as part of the total requirement for 60 verifiable hours in each rolling three-year period. - 32.
+Learning activities that are measurable but not able to be verified would not be considered to form part of the 60 hours of verifiable CPD in the rolling three-year period. - 33.
 The reporting period for each year commences from 1 December.
-The first rolling three-year period runs from 1 December 2005 to 30 November 2008. - 33.
-Although the start of the rolling three-year period is before the commencement of Statement 1.500 (revised November 2007), it conforms to the dates set by the replaced 1.500 (issued September 2004).
+The first rolling threeyear period runs from 1 December 2005 to 30 November 2008. - 34.
+Although the start of the rolling three-year period is before the commencement of Statement 1.500 (revised December 2010), it conforms to the dates set by the replaced 1.500 (issued September 2004). - 35.
+Except for a member who holds a Practising Certificate, where a member is: - (a) a holder of an active license issued by a State Board of Accountancy ("State Board") of the United States of America; or - (b) a current member of one or more of the following Global Accounting Alliance (GAA) institutes: - Canadian Institute of Chartered Accountants including its provincial institutes; - The Institute of Chartered Accountants in Australia; - New Zealand Institute of Chartered Accountants (members of the College of Chartered Accountants); - The Institute of Chartered Accountants in England and Wales; - The Institute of Chartered Accountants in Ireland; - The Institute of Chartered Accountants of Scotland; and - The South African Institute of Chartered Accountants: